Without Prejudice

 -"I follow the opposition less now.
 I just don’t see the point in their actions anymore"

-According to the data obtained, 13% of the respondents who were interested in the actions of the opposition have now lost interest in it after the beginning of the war.
+According to the data obtained, 13% of the respondents who used to be interested in the actions of the opposition lost interest after the beginning of the war.

 The main reasons for the decline in interest in the opposition

-Disappointment in the opposition as a phenomenon (47%)
+Disappointment with the opposition as a phenomenon (47%)

 Quotes from interviews:

--"I had deep respect for these people, but now I see how they cannot unite, and this creates a feeling of alienation"
+-"I used to have deep respect for these people, but now I see how they ‘re failing to unite, and it alienates me"

--"I followed the investigations, but recently I stopped watching because I see conflicts between the leaders"
+-"I was keeping up with the investigations, but I’ve stopped lately because of the conflicts among the leaders"

 Fatigue and emotional burnout (30%)